Ravi Sarma

-Ravi Sarma is an regional actor who works in the Assamese cinema.
-He has starred in films like Hiya Diya Niya, Tumi Aahibaane, Nayak, Sri Raghupati etc. His film Rudra has not garnered the same level of audience attention as his previous film Sri Raghupati, despite extensive publicity and advertising efforts, due to his declining popularity among youngsters.
+Ravi Sarma is an Indian actor who works in Assamese cinema.
+He starred in films like Hiya Diya Niya, Tumi Aahibaane, Nayak, Sri Raghupati etc.

+His film Rudra has not garnered the same level of audience attention as his previous film Sri Raghupati, despite extensive publicity and advertising efforts, due to his declining popularity among youngsters.

 Career

 Ravi Sarma's debut Assamese film was Hiya Diya Niya (2000) directed by Munin Barua.
 He then went on acting in Tumi Aahibaane (2017) directed by Prerana Barbarooah, Poley Poley Urey Mon (2011) directed by Timothy Das, Sri Raghupati (2023) directed by Suvrat Kakoti etc. He has also acted in many mobile theatres of Assam.
 At present, he is associated with Hengool Theatre.